rubenwardy/renewedtab_website/help.md

 Note: If you get the error whilst using the browser extension, there's something _wrong_.
 Please report it below.

-### Why does the extension request to read all the data for a website?

-Some widgets, such as Feed, require loading information from a URL.
-Web browsers tend to have strict permission systems, such that a browser extension needs to request permission to do certain things.
-Contacting a website is one of those things.

-For example, in order to load a news feed from bbc.co.uk, the extension needs to be granted permission to access bbc.co.uk.

-Renewed Tab doesn't read any of your personal information or history for the websites you grant access to.
-It just makes a web request to the website to load the content.

-Example messages:

-> "Renewed Tab" has requested additional permissions.\\
-> It could:
-> - Read and change your data on feeds.bbci.co.uk

-> Renewed Tab requests additional permissions.\\
-> It wants to:
-> - Access your data for feeds.bbci.co.uk

-### Why does a background that I've blocked still appear?

-The Renewed Tab API server only has 4 images available to choose from at a time.
-If you've blocked a lot of images, then it's possible that you may end up with all of these available images being blocked - if this is the case, then the first image will be used.

-The reason this is done is to avoid hitting the Unsplash API too much.

 ## Feature Requests, Bug Reports, and Support